romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

   .where(...conditions)
   .delete()

-// returns single value, throws if not found const id: number | undefined = await Table .findBy(...conditions)
+// returns a single value, throws if not found const id: number | undefined = await Table .findBy(...conditions)
   .get('id')
   .delete()

-// returns array of records with specified columns const deletedRecord = await Table
+// returns an array of records with specified columns const deletedRecord = await Table
   .select('id', 'name', 'age')
   .where(...conditions)
   .delete()

-// returns array of full deleted records const deletedUsersFull = await Table
+// returns an array of fully deleted records const deletedUsersFull = await Table
   .selectAll()
   .where(...conditions)